Crowds21/sheffield_acs/pages/NLP_2022_Exam.md

 	  Describe the data required to train a language model and what a trained model is expected to return
 		- Language model is
 		- The data: Train set, test set, validation set.
-The data consists of pre-annotated text.
+Pre-annotated text.
 		- They are expected to return the probability of an unseen sentence x.
 	- What is the equation for the probability of a sentence?
 	  How is this probability approximated in an n-gram language model?